tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/custom-analyzers-in-azure-search.md

  This page provides a list of supported analyzers, tokenizers, token filters, and char filters.
 You will also find a description of changes to the index definition with a usage example.
 For more background about the underlying technology leveraged in the Azure Search implementation, see [Analysis package summary (Lucene)](http://lucene.apache.org/core/4_10_3/core/org/apache/lucene/analysis/package-summary.html).

 ## Default analyzer
- The default analyzer is the [Apache Lucene StandardAnalyzer (standard lucene)](http://lucene.apache.org/core/4_10_3/analyzers-common/org/apache/lucene/analysis/standard/StandardAnalyzer.html).
+ The default analyzer is the [Apache Lucene Standard Analyzer (standard lucene)](http://lucene.apache.org/core/4_10_3/analyzers-common/org/apache/lucene/analysis/standard/StandardAnalyzer.html).

  It's used automatically on every searchable field unless you explicitly override it with another analyzer within the field definition.
 Alternative analyzers can be a custom analyzer or a different predefined analyzer from the list of available [Analyzers](#Analyzer) below.